samvarankashyap/atomic-host-tests/tests/new-tree-smoketest/README.md

 $ ansible-playbook -i inventory main.yaml
 ```

-You are responsible for providing a host to run the test against and the
+*NOTE*: You are responsible for providing a host to run the test against and the
 inventory file for that host.

 The tests includes tasks that collect information about the system and